rerdm/CRUDgui/README.md

-# GRUDgui
+# CRUDgui

 ## Describtion and usage

-With this programm you can manipulate a Sql Databese running on Xamp testserver with CRUD functinality.
+With this program you can manipulate a Sql Databese running on Xamp testserver with CRUD functinality.
-(All changes will be shown in the JTable but will also synchronized)
+(All changes will be shown in the JTable but will also synchronized with the database)
-<br> CREATE - READ(SELECT) - UPDATE - DELATE
+<br> CREATE - READ(SELECT) - UPDATE - DELETE

 <ul>
   <li>